lcpp-org/RustBCA/README.md

 ## Getting started

 The easiest way to get started is with the ergonomic Python functions.
 These functions use the default RustBCA options detailed on the [Input Files](https://github.com/lcpp-org/RustBCA/wiki/Standalone-Code:-Input-File) page, which are not universally applicable.
-These examples use example material parameters located in `scripts/materials.py` which should be verified before use.
+These examples use example material parameters located in `scripts/materials.py` that should be verified before use.
 Follow these steps to install, build, and run simple RustBCA simulations for sputtering yields and reflection coefficients:
 ```